mesosphere/dcos-docs-site/pages/1.12/cli/update/index.md

 # <a name="upgrade"></a>Upgrade the CLI

-**Note:** If you downloaded the CLI from PyPI or from the DC/OS UI version 1.7 or earlier, you must completely [uninstall](/1.12/cli/uninstall/) the CLI.
-You cannot upgrade.
+<p class="message--important"><strong>IMPORTANT: </strong>If you downloaded the CLI from PyPI or from the DC/OS UI version 1.7 or earlier, you must completely <a href="/1.12/cli/uninstall/">uninstall</a> the CLI.
+You cannot upgrade.</p>

 You can upgrade an existing DC/OS CLI installation to the latest build.